saltyorg/docs/docs/sandbox/apps/calibre-web.md

 A useful function of Calibre-Web is sending ebooks by email.
 Therefore, you need to set up SMTP e-mail server settings.

 I am using Google to host the email for mydomain.com.
 In my case, after trial and error, I found it most reliable to go into my Google control panel, go to the SMTP settings, and whitelist my server’s IP address without authentication.
 Now, I can send email from any Saltbox app that supports it (Ombi, Tautelli, Organizr, and Calibre-Web) with no troubles.
-These settings can be found `Apps > Google Workspace > Settings for Gmail > Routing` and the setting you need to add or change is `SMTP relay service`. or just search `SMTP` in the search bar at the top of the Google admin console, and find `SMTP relay service` from there.
+These settings can be found under `Apps > Google Workspace > Settings for Gmail > Routing` and the setting you need to add or change is `SMTP relay service`. or just search `SMTP` in the search bar at the top of the Google admin console, and find `SMTP relay service` from there.

 ```text
 Hostname: smtp-relay.gmail.com, Port:  25,  SSL: No